Greg Landry: Baltimore Colts, USFL, and Chicago Bears

+Legacy

-Landry was also notable as a rusher, in addition to his passing.
-In a 1970 game against the Green Bay Packers, he managed to run for 76 yards on a quarterback sneak, which was for a time the longest rush by a quarterback in NFL history.
-He rushed for over 2,600 yards and 21 touchdowns in his career, exceeding 500 yards on the ground in both 1971 and 1972, as well as averaging ten yards per carry in 1970 and scoring 9 touchdowns in 1972.
-He currently ranks third on the all-time Lions career passing yardage list (12,451), and ranks second in touchdown passes with 80.
+Landry was also notable as a rusher; in the 1970 opener at Green Bay, he ran for 76 yards on a quarterback sneak, which was for a time the longest rush by a quarterback in NFL history.
+Over his entire career, Landry passed for 16,052 yards, had 98 touchdown passes and 103 interceptions; and he rushed for another 2,655 yards and 21 touchdowns.
+He exceeded 500 yards on the ground in both 1971 and 1972, as well as averaging ten yards per carry in 1970, and scoring nine touchdowns in 1972.
+He ranks fifth on the all-time Lions career passing yardage list (12,451), and ranks fourth in touchdown passes with 80.

+Landry is considered a forerunner of the modern dual threat quarterbacks, who are both runners and passers.
+There were running quarterbacks in his era who could scramble and run when a play broke down, such as Fran Tarkenton; but unlike those quarterbacks, the Lions designed running plays for the 6 ft 4 in physically imposing Landry.
+The Lions even ran option plays with his Lions running backs Steve Owens and Altie Taylor.
+In 1971, Sports Illustrated writer Tex Maule said Landry "probably has ... the pro offense of the future, only he has it right now."

 Coaching career

 Landry began his coaching career in 1985 handling the Cleveland Browns quarterbacks, and later joined Mike Ditka's staff as quarterback coach in 1986, following the Bears' rout of the New England Patriots in Super Bowl XX.
 With the Bears, he was also the wide receivers and tight ends coach before taking over as offensive coordinator from 1988 to 1992.